-Utility companies play a significant role in our day to day life.
-They are in fact the equivalent to the blood in our veins when it comes to our world’s infrastructure.
+Utility companies play a significant role in our day-to-day life.
+They are the equivalent to the blood in our veins when it comes to our world’s infrastructure.
 Take the power down and not much works and we are in the dark ages.
 As a business, there is nothing more stable in our world than utilities.

-As an investors, it can get confusing to find the appropriate utility stock for your portfolio.
+As an investor, finding the appropriate utility stock for your portfolio can get confusing.
 It’s understandable as it could be confusing finding the one that fits your portfolio.

-Overall, utility stocks will provide a good dividend and if you can DRIP, you will be able to compound your holdings at a good rate.
-Be aware that while utility stocks pay a good dividend, they are sensitive to the interest rates.
+Overall, utility stocks will provide a good dividend, and if you can DRIP, you can compound your holdings at a good rate.
+However, while utility stocks pay a good dividend, they are sensitive to interest rates.

-They are a proxy to income for many investors.
+They are a proxy for income for many investors.
 Utility stocks have a place in a portfolio and more so in a retirement portfolio when investing for income.
-See below for a list of dividend paying utility stocks.
+See below for a list of dividend-paying utility stocks.

 I caution investors about falling in love with utilities.
-While they provide a good dividend income and have seen good stock appreciation in the recent years, they are not growth stocks.
-Just like the telecoms, they are regulated and growth usually come from acquisitions or from venturing in other businesses.
+While they provide a good dividend income and have seen good stock appreciation in recent years, they are not growth stocks.
+Just like telecoms, they are regulated, and growth usually comes from acquisitions or from venturing into other businesses.

 I did a survey with readers and the results are shared at the end of the post.